Towards the understanding of the genuine three-body interaction for p$-$p$-$p and p$-$p$-\Lambda$: Feed-down contributions

 where $C_{i, j,k}(X YZ)$ is the correlation function of the $i,j,k$-th channel of origin of the particles $X,Y,Z$ and the $ \lambda_{i, j,k}(X Y Z)$ is the weight for such correlation.
 This parameter depends only on the mixed event sample and can be related to previously introduced single particle quantities, channel fraction and purity, as follows

-To study the lower-order contributions in the measured three-particle normalised mixed moment, one needs to define the decomposition for the measurement of two correlated particles.
+To study the lower-order contributions in the measured three-particle correlation function, one needs to define the decomposition for the measurement of two correlated particles.
 In such case, the origin of the third particle in the numerator does not matter as it is uncorrelated.
 Equation~\ref{eq:derivelambdasCF3} becomes

 Here $C_{i, j}(X Y,Z)$ denotes the correlation function where the two correlated particles $X$ and $Y$ are from origin $i$ and $j$ respectively and $Z$ is from any origin.
 Here $\lambda_{i, j}(X Y, Z) $ is